Thimoteus/KARATE/README.md

 Bugfixes:

 1. Users without a firm will now not have the "post to firm" button appear when submitting a new case.
+2. Updating to reddit is now disabled while editing a case.

 0.1.1